laskaux-cn/laskaux-cn.github.io/_posts/2025-10-24-nobel-prize.md

 </p>

 <p class="cite">
 	<a href="https://archive.org/details/essaysintheoreti0000unse/page/94/mode/2up?q=%22all+that%22">[Leggett, 1984a]</a> &ensp;A.J.
-Leggett, “Macroscopic quantum tunnelling and all that” in <i>Essays in Theoretical Physics: In Honour of Dirk ter Haar</i>, edited by W.E.
+Leggett, “Macroscopic quantum tunnelling and all that” in <i>Essays in Theoretical Physics: In Honour of Dirk ter Haar</i>, ed.
+W.E.
 Parry (Oxford: Pergamon, 1984), pp. 95–127.
 </p>

 <p class="cite">